 Vegan Red Kidney Bean soup!

-This vegan red kidney bean soup is most definitely NOT your mother's soup, 1. because there is no meat, and 2. because there is no oil.
+This vegan red kidney bean soup is most definitely NOT your mother's bean soup.

 If you're Hispanic like I am, then you already know what I mean.
 My mom cooks everythinggg and anything with lotsss of meat and oil.